Muamer Brajanac

-Muamer Brajanac (born 15 February 2001) is a Danish professional footballer who plays as a forward for Danish 1st Division club Hobro IK.
+Muamer Brajanac (born 15 February 2001) is a Danish professional footballer who plays as a forward for Danish 1st Division side Esbjerg fB.
 Born in Denmark, he is of Bosnian descent.

 Club career

 He made his Danish Superliga debut for AC Horsens on 25 October 2020 in a game against FC Nordsjælland.
 On 31 August 2021, he was loaned out to Norwegian club Aalesunds FK for the rest of 2021.

 On 28 January 2022, Brajanac joined Danish 1st Division club Hobro IK on a deal until June 2024.
+After two years at Hobro, Brajanax was sold to Danish Superliga club Randers FC on 1 February 2024, signing a deal until June 2027.

+On 17 June 2024 it was confirmed that Brajanac returned to Norway as he had signed a deal until 2027 with Vålerenga.
+In August 2025, Brajanac joined Danish 1st Division side Esbjerg fB on a deal until June 2029.